-GLOSS, SPECULAR - The luster, shininess, or reflective ability of a surface; or the ability of a surface to reflect light regularly when light strikes the surface at a 60-degree angle.
+GLOSS, SPECULAR - The luster, shininess, or reflective ability of a surface; or the ability of a surface to reflect light regularly when light strikes the surface at a 60-degree angle (both 60 and 85 degree angles for camouflage).
 It is based upon the degree of optical smoothness of a surface, variations in smoothness being microscopic.
-Values above 90 are classified as high gloss, 80 to 90 as full gloss, 35 to 45 as semi-gloss, 5 to 7 as flat or camouflage, and 3 or less as gunship quality.
-Seven or less is also classified as lusterless.
+Values above 90 are classified as gloss, 15 to 45 as semi-gloss, and both 5 at 60 degrees, and 10 at 85 degrees, for camouflage or flat/lusterless.